mailcow/mailcow-dockerized-docs/docs/debug-rm_volumes.md

-You may want to remove a set of persistend data to resolve a conflict or to start over:
+You may want to remove a set of persistent data to resolve a conflict or to start over:

 ```
 docker volume rm mailcowdockerized_${VOLUME_NAME}